What does it mean to be bold in B2B? Here's a definition to guide you.

 Camp One: The Copycats

-At first glance, this type of content feels bold — it’s fresh, human, and absent of the robotic corporate language most of us despise with every fiber of our being.
+At first glance, this type of content feels bold — it’s fresh, human, and absent of the robotic corporate language most of us despise.
 But here’s the issue: We’ve seen it before.
-Copying the "cool kids" might help you grab attention, but it won’t differentiate your brand.
+Copying the "cool kids" might help you stop the scroll, but it won’t differentiate your brand.

 Camp Two: The Virality Chasers